graffitijr/PyCommandLineGUI/README.md

 while True:
     gui.update_screen()

-    # Put any thing that should run with main loop, like controls
+    # Put anything that should run with main loop, like controls

     gui.target_fps(5) # controls fps (if this is not here it will run without limits, which will make your cpu run at 100% so watch out)